pjay/plush/README.md

 Lots:
 * APIs for sending notifications.
-* Error handling when receiving a response from the GCM servers.
 * Analytics.
 * Connecting to the APNS feedback service.
 * Pool of GCM workers.